valkey-io/valkey-doc/topics/index.md

 Performance
 ---
-* [Latency monitoring](latency-monitor.md): Redis integrated latency monitoring and reporting capabilities are helpful to tune Redis instances for low latency workloads.
+* [Latency monitoring](latency-monitor.md): Integrated latency monitoring and reporting help tuning for low latency.
-* [Benchmarks](benchmarks.md): See how fast Redis is in different platforms.
+* [valkey-benchmark](benchmark.md): The benchmarking tool shipped with Valkey.
-* [Redis on-CPU profiling and tracing](performance-on-cpu.md): See how to perform on-CPU resource bottlenecks analysis in Redis.
+* [On-CPU profiling and tracing](performance-on-cpu.md): How to find on-CPU resource bottlenecks.

 Tutorials & FAQ
 ---

 * [Mass insertion of data](mass-insertion.md): How to add a big amount of data to a Valkey instance in a short time.
-* [Distributed locks](distlock.md): Implementing a distributed lock manager with Redis.
+* [Distributed locks](distlock.md): Implementing a distributed lock manager.
-* [Creating secondary indexes with Redis](indexing.md): Use Redis data structures to create secondary indexes, composed indexes and traverse graphs.
+* [Secondary indexes](indexing.md): How to simulate secondary indexes, composed indexes and traverse graphs using various data structures.
-* [Redis on ARM and Raspberry Pi](ARM.md): ARM and the Raspberry Pi are supported platforms.
+* [ARM and Raspberry Pi](ARM.md): ARM and the Raspberry Pi are supported platforms.
 This page contains general information and benchmarks.
 * [Writing a simple Twitter clone with PHP and Valkey](twitter-clone.md)
 * [Troubleshooting](problems.md): Problems?
 Bugs?
 High latency?
 Other issues?
 Use our problems troubleshooting page as a starting point to find more information.
 * [FAQ](faq.md): Frequently asked questions.